CouchCMS/Documentation/src/contents/tags-reference/folders.md

 ### exclude

 Folders can be excluded from being enumerated by specifying them with this parameter.
-If an excluded folder has children, they are excluded too.<br/>
+If an excluded folder has children, they are excluded too.
 If multiple folders are to be excluded, separate them with comma.

 ### extended_info